WenCongWu/CDFNet/README.md

 # CDFNet: Cross-Dimension Fusion Network with Dual Feature Enhancement for Multimodal Object Detection
 This is an official PyTorch implementation for our CDFNet.
-Our paper has been accepted by **Expert Systems With Applications**.
+Our paper has been accepted by **Expert Systems With Applications** in 2026.
 The paper will be published soon.

 ### 1. Dependences
  Create a conda virtual environment and activate it.